Zachary-Vavrek/V25-Parser/README.md

 something on the basis of the contents of that file.~~ DONE
 * ~~Write a new file.
 Make a program that has any kind of output other than to the screen.~~ DONE
-* Investigate opening / reading / writing OpenDocument format files, namely .odt and .ods files.
+* ~~Investigate opening / reading / writing OpenDocument format files, namely .odt and .ods files.
 Determine if there is an option to ignore text formatting when reading from .odt.
 Run some test cases.
-Write some .ods files.
+Write some .ods files.~~ DONE
-* For the files in question, find out if the newline characters are \cr\lf or what.
+* ~~For the files in question, find out if the newline characters are \cr\lf or what.
 Separately, make a few trial runs to make sure various newline options work fine.
 This seems like a small detail which might be a headache.
-Become familiar with this small detail.
+Become familiar with this small detail.~~ DONE (There aren't newline characters, I think, in these files.
+Each line is enclosed in \<text:p\> tags.)
+* NEW: Do basic handling of arguments, specify input file or files, output file.
+Prompt for overwrite confirmation if output file already exists.

 ### Intermediate Goals
 * Read in a single Discipline file and split it to multiple .txt files based